samkusin/clemens_iigs/docs/Plan.md

 * Ensoniq!
 * ADB Mouse on Keypad Feature
 * Flashing characters
+* clipboard (paste)

 ## DONE

+* look at typing to see if there are bugs and fix them at the basic prompt
+* test cold reset
 * Investigate crash - currently looking at SetWAPT during reset
   * Look at fe/079f (this method is where we call SetWAPT again for toolset 0x16)
 * Display video